shakes76/PatternFlow/recognition/Ishraque-InfoVAE/README.md

 VAEs (Variational Auto Encoders) work by trying to model the encoded data as a sample from a prior distribution (usually something simple like Gaussian).
 Thus, any encoding is not only a compression of the data, but a probability of various input data.
 This allows us to reconstruct the original data accurately (just by taking the *most probable* input) or with some variations -We can generate random samples with the same dimensions as our *lantent space* (model of the prior distribution sampling) and feed it into our decoder to obtain newly generated data.<sup>1 2</sup>

 VAEs need some method of determining how different the modeled distribution is to the reference distribution (e.g usually assumed Gaussian).
-Traditionally, KL divergence was used, and InfoVAEs improved on this using MMD (Maximum-Mean Discrepancy).<sup>1</sup>
+Traditionally the evidence lower bound (ELBO) loss function uses KL divergence to measure the similarity between the modeled and reference distribution.
+This results in some issues, such as an *uninformative latent coding* due to preferencing modeled samples that come directly from the reference, and *over fitting* of the data as a trivial way to maximise the similarity to a gaussian is to just model a distribution using the mean of the data and near zero variance which -is a valid gaussian distribution- but results in encodings that are close to that mean.<sup>1 2</sup>

+InfoVAEs (Information Maximising VAEs) improved on this using MMD (Maximum-Mean Discrepancy) for the loss function, which doesn't only look to match the type of distribution, but all the *moments of that distribution*.
+This ensures that variance is taken into account, and allows us to better represent salient features in the latent space.<sup>1 2</sup>

 ## How it works